AusTrakka/austrakka-sc2-tree/docs/source/usage.rst

 - ``--help -h``: Show this message and exit.

-For more information, refer to the austrakka-covid-tree CLI help or the Snakemake documentation.
+For more information, refer to the austrakka-sc2-tree CLI help or the Snakemake documentation.